NAMES Project AIDS Memorial Quilt: Quilt tours and exhibits

+Relocation

 In 1997, the NAMES Project headquarters moved from San Francisco to Washington, D.C., and in 2001 the quilt panels were moved from San Francisco to Atlanta, Georgia.
 The NAMES Project Foundation was headquartered in Atlanta.

-In 2019, the organization announced that the Quilt would be relocating to San Francisco under the care of the National AIDS Memorial.
+In 2019, the organization announced that the Quilt would be relocating to San Francisco under the permanent care and stewardship of the National AIDS Memorial.
 In 2020, its archives were relocated to the American Folklife Center at the Library of Congress.
-The AIDS Memorial Quilt is warehoused in San Francisco when not being displayed, and continues to grow, currently consisting of more than 48,000 individual memorial panels (to over 94,000 people) and weighing an estimated 54 tons.
+The AIDS Memorial Quilt is warehoused in San Francisco when not being displayed, and continues to grow, consisting of more than 50,000 individual memorial panels (to over 110,000 people) and weighing an estimated 54 tons as of 2022.

 Goal and achievement

 The goal of the Quilt is to bring awareness to how massive the AIDS pandemic really is, and to bring support and healing to those affected by it.
 Another goal is to raise funds for community-based AIDS service organizations, to increase their funding for AIDS prevention and education.
 As of 1996, more than $1.7 million had already been raised, and the effort continues to this day.